 - Additional Options or Area of Emphasis Within a Degree Program: Students may complete more than one option or area of emphasis within a degree program.
 The diploma will reflect only the degree earned, and documentation of the additional option(s) or area(s) of emphasis will be provided on an official transcript. - Double Majors for Associate Degree: A double major is not the same as an additional associate degree.
-Students must mark the intention for a double major on the application for degree audit.
-Duplicate courses that are required for both majors' Program Requirements will be counted for completion for both majors.
-Students must finish the requirements for both majors during the same semester to earn a double major.
-Otherwise, if not completed simultaneously, the unfinished degree is considered to be an additional associate degree.
-Thus, the additional degree would be subject to completion of an additional 15 credit hours at Rose State College. - Earning an Additional Associate Degree: An associate degree for a different major may be granted once the student completes 15 additional hours in residence at RSC.
+Students must make a request in order to pursue a double major and it must be approved by either the Graduation Office or the Office of the Registrar.
+All double majors could be subject to the additional fifteen (15) hour requirement if the student does not have enough unique credit hours to constitute a double major.
+A student may not pursue a double major in two general degrees.
+If the degrees are too similar and like coursework is being used for each degree with no additional hours left over, then the request will be denied. - Earning an Additional Associate Degree: An associate degree for a different major may be granted once the student completes 15 additional hours in residence at RSC.
 The additional 15 credit hours must apply toward the additional degree.
 These hours are completed after students have already received a prior degree at RSC.